-For six years from 2002 to 2008, John Tennant led what has become one of Canada’s most highly regarded regional economic development partnerships, Canada’s Technology Triangle Inc in Ontario’s Waterloo Region, an area just an hour west of Toronto, centred on the cities of Cambridge, Kitchener and Waterloo.
+For six years from 2002 to 2008, John Tennant led what became one of Canada’s most highly regarded regional economic development partnerships, Canada’s Technology Triangle Inc (CTT Inc) in Ontario’s Waterloo Region, an area just an hour west of Toronto, centred on the cities of Cambridge, Kitchener and Waterloo.
 During John’s tenure, the public-private partnership model was established and given a sound footing by demonstrating value, results and vision that invited the support of municipalities, corporate partners, post-secondary educational institutions and the federal and provincial governments.
+Subsequently, CTT Inc has evolved into the Waterloo Region Economic Development Corporation (WREDC).

 Key dimensions of the success of Canada’s Technology Triangle Inc are the economic development collaborations which John forged with the area’s outstanding post-secondary educational institutions – the University of Waterloo, Wilfrid Laurier University, nearby University of Guelph, and Conestoga College Institute of Technology and Advanced Learning.
 Few economic regions have established such close and profitable interaction among academic institutions, business and government.